-While the males of these minuscule animals can have striking head modifications and other showy features, females tend to be outwardly drab and undistinguished.
+While the males of these minuscule animals can have striking head modifications and other showy features, females often present an outwardly drab and undistinguished appearance.
 Identification relies almost entirely on the details of the complex, scelerotized genital structures, called the epigyna.
 But illustrations of the female anatomy in the taxonomic literature have tended to be perfunctory for the Erigoninae, and sometimes non-existent.
 Most genera await a modern revision.
 As a result, definite determinations can be difficult even for professional arachnologists.
 Female erigonines are the only spiders in North America for which no key to genus exists, making identification of museum specimens almost impossible in many cases.

 LinEpig is an attempt to overcome this problem at the practical level.
-By making available an online reference to the anatomical structures needed for identification, this Field Museum initiative helps research collections around the country reduce their intractable backlog of linyphiid specimens.
+By making available an online reference to the anatomical structures needed for identification, this Field Museum initiative helps research collections around the country reduce their intractable backlogs of linyphiid specimens.

 Using digital microscopy tools, we are photographing the external genitalia of female erigonines that have been identified by experts, and posting the images in an online gallery for easy reference.
 All photographs are labeled with the taxonomic details of the species.

 Imaging is performed with a stereoscopic microscope.
 The approach takes advantage of the relatively two-dimensional epigynal plates typical of this group to rapidly provide a "ready reference" adequate, in most cases, for distinguishing among closely related species.
 A full-body, or "habitus," image is also taken.
 Collection data is preserved in a Darwin Core 2 data set as used by GBIF.